-Where pedestrian and/or bicycle access reserves are incorporated into developments the minimum reserve width shall contain the path and provide 2.0m clearance on either side.
-The reserve may need to be of greater width for reserves deeper than one average allotment or to provide line of sight to meet objectives of safer by design.
+Where pedestrian and/or bicycle access reserves are incorporated into developments the minimum reserve width shall be 10m but may need to be of greater width for reserves deeper than one average allotment.

 For all proposed reserves a landscaping and lighting plan shall be provided in accordance with the IDS and as approved by Council.